As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the

 - Bohem Prague Hotel: A value-laden & stylish 3-star.
-Guest rooms and common area are soaked with a modern flair that’s unique among Prague hotels.
-Close proximity to the tram sets the city’s best attractions at your fingertips.
+Guest rooms and common area are soaked with a unique modern flair.
+Close proximity to the tram sets the city’s most popular attractions at your fingertips.

 - Wellness & SPA boutique Hotel pod lipkami Prague: As the name implies, this 4-star aims to deliver a blissfully relaxing experience for its guests.
 Rooms feature opulent classic European furnishings fit for kings & queens.
 Spending your evenings soaking in the hot tub or sweating away your stresses in the sauna truly separates this hotel from others in the price range.

 - Hotel General: A small 5-star occupying an elegant 19th-century building.
 Rooms are adorned with traditional Central European designs, leaning more towards the regal than the rustic.
 The nearby tram stop (2-minute walk) quickly serves up Prague’s tourist hot spots like Old Town and Wenceslas Square.

 Although it’s a short metro ride from Old Town, Zizkov doesn’t get a whole lot of love from travellers.
 In the traditional sense, there isn’t much to draw visitors to Zizkov.
 (Especially considering all the wonders that lie just a few kilometres to the west.)

 Unlike the obvious draw of Old Town or Mala Strana, Zizkov is a great area to stay for travellers more interested in edgy nightlife and authentic Prague living than being close to typical tourist sights.